abicky/socks_handler/README.md

 # SocksHandler

-SocksHandler is a flexible socksifier for TCP connections created by `TCPSocket.new` or `Socket.tcp` that solves the following issues:
+SocksHandler is a flexible socksifier for sockets created by `TCPSocket.new`, `Socket.tcp`, or `UDPSocket.new` that solves the following issues:

 * `SOCKSSocket` is not easy to use
     - It is unavailable unless ruby is built with `--enable-socks`, and even if it is available, we cannot use domain names that the network where the program runs cannot resolve since socket classes, including `SOCKSSocket`, call `getaddrinfo` at initialization.